Bayesian variance change point detection with credible sets: Product of single change point models

 Let $\mathcal{C}=\{t_1^*,\ldots,t_K^*\}$ a set of $K$ times instances that partitions a sequence of random variables in $K+1$ segments and let $\sigma^2_1,\ldots,\sigma_{K+1}^2$ denote the variance within each segment.
 Assume we observe a Gaussian sequence of random variables such that $Y_t \iidsim N(0,\sigma_{i+1}^2)$ for all $t^*_i \leq t < t^*_{i+1}$ and $0\leq i \leq K$, where $t_0^*=1$ and $t_{K+1}^* = T$.
 We introduce an approach to detect multiple changes in variance and construct credible sets paired with each change point detected.

 Model \eqref{eq:single} performs this task when $K=1$.
 An obvious generalization is to have $\bfgamma$ sample more than one point, leading to a vector $\bfgamma$ with multiple distinct non-zero components.
-This can be done by substituting the categorical distribution with a multinomial, with the same parameters $\bfpi$ and the number of experiments equal to the number of change points.
+This can be done with a multinomial with the same parameters $\bfpi$ and the number of experiments equal to the number of change points.
 Being the latter unknown, one could either place a prior distribution on it or do model selection using some information criteria.
-Such a model induces a distribution on partitions, as in product partition models (PPM) \citep{bar92,bar93}.
+Such a model induces a simple distribution on partitions.
+Refinements of this rationale, such as assigning higher prior probability to partitions having a given minimum spacing between change points have been developed; \textit{e.g.}, product partition models (PPM) \cite{bar92,bar93}.

-There are efficient sampling-based algorithms for PPMs \citep{fea06}, but much of the tractability of the single-change point model is lost.
-While it is generally the case that a more complex Bayesian method leads to a higher computational burden, in the linear model literature \cite{wang2020simple} proposed a model that largely preserves the tractability of single-effect models despite the introduction of multiple effects.
-The idea is somewhat reminiscent of additive models, where multiple single effects models are ``summed together".
+Despite the existence of efficient sampling-based algorithms for PPMs \cite{fea06}, the tractability of the single-change point model is lost and approximating the posterior is costly.
+While it is generally the case that a more complex Bayesian method leads to a higher computational burden, in the linear model literature, \cite{wang2020simple} proposed a model that largely preserves the tractability of single-effect models despite the introduction of multiple effects.
+The idea is reminiscent of additive models, where multiple single effects models are ``summed together".

 Our proposal borrows this intuition and employs the single change point model \eqref{eq:single} as the building block for the multiple change point extension.
 We do not have an additive structure because we deal with a scale parameter.
 Instead of summing, our idea is to ``stack" multiple single-effect models and multiply them.
 We call our proposal PRoduct of Individual SCAle parameters (PRISCA).
 More formally, let $L$ be an upper bound to the number of possible change points (more discussion on choosing $L$ later); our Bayesian model can be written as